andypeel/katacoda-scenarios/build-a-rest-endpoint/step1b.md

 # The world is your oyster
-A list of some other APIs that you can try calling: https://mixedanalytics.com/blog/list-actually-free-open-no-auth-needed-apis/
+Here's a list of some other APIs that you can try calling: https://mixedanalytics.com/blog/list-actually-free-open-no-auth-needed-apis/

 E.g. ImgFlip's meme generator: https://api.imgflip.com/get_memes